I get to help students charter unchartered territory within themselves to grow in ways they haven’t imagined.

 A Conversation with Jayson Douglas

-What would you tell a student who is thinking about attending A&M-Commerce?
+What would you tell a student who is thinking about attending East Texas A&M?

-At A&M-Commerce, we will challenge you to stretch beyond your present capacities and become an active partner in your education.
+At East Texas A&M, we will challenge you to stretch beyond your present capacities and become an active partner in your education.
 You will also be given opportunities to develop your leadership potential, to explore the world beyond the classroom and the campus through various opportunities.
 Your personal and academic growth are at the center of this institution.
 Should you be new to the community or a long time Lion, you will be both challenged and supported here.

 What do you like most about your career?